T

 landmark

-A stunning Gothic church on the Main Market Square, famous for its altarpiece by Veit Stoss and the hourly trumpet call (Hejnał Mariacki) from the taller tower.
+A stunning Gothic church famous for its intricate altarpiece by Veit Stoss and its hourly trumpet call (Hejnał Mariacki) played from the taller tower.
+The interior is richly decorated with frescoes and stained glass.

-Located on the Main Market Square.
+Directly on Main Market Square.

 ~90 min